There are only five living members of the Hitler family. If they have their way, the family bloodline will stop with

 Adolf Hitler was only married for 45 minutes before his suicide and his sister Paula never married.
-Apart from rumors of Adolf having an illegitimate child, they both died childless, leading many to believe for a long time that the horrific gene pool had died with them.
+Apart from rumors of Adolf having an illegitimate child with a French teenager, they both died childless, leading many to believe for a long time that the horrific gene pool had died with them.

 However, historians discovered that though the Hitler family had been small, five Hitler descendants were still alive.

 Before Adolf’s father, Alois, had married his mother, Klara, he had been married to a woman named Franni.
 With Franni, Alois had had two children, Alois Jr. and Angela.

 Alois Jr. changed his name after the war and had two children, William and Heinrich.
 William is the Stuart-Houston boys’ father.

 Angela married and had three children, Leo, Geli, and Elfriede.
 Geli was most known for her potentially-inappropriate relationship with her half-uncle and her resulting suicide.

 Leo and Elfriede both married and had children, both boys.
 Peter was born to Leo and Heiner to Elfriede.

 As children, the Stuart-Houston boys were told of their ancestry.
 As a child, their father had been known as Willy.
 He was also known as “my loathsome nephew” by the Fuhrer.